Living Room Design Ideas

 If you’re ready to take the plunge and go all-in with your modern decor, then this monochromatic living room must be your source of inspiration.
 The dramatic statement walls with geometric wallpaper are what sets this room apart.
 There’s no need to add any wall art, although a rose quartz accessory breaks up the wall and creates an intended focal point.
 Metallic accents add the modern touch, and the velvety couch adds that contemporary vibe to complete the room.

-Peace & Serenity In a Modern Space
+9. Peace & Serenity In a Modern Design

 A modern living room doesn’t have to be about bold statements and accent pieces.
-Take this space, for example, its monochromatic white and gray color scheme make it exude an air of peacefulness and serenity.
+Take this space, for example.
+Its monochromatic white and gray color scheme makes it exude an air of peacefulness and serenity.
 The key is to add textured accents and natural elements like wood, greenery, and metals to add interest to the space.

-Modern Coastal Inspiration
+10. Modern Coastal Inspiration